Currently the video chat timings are 9:30am to 6:30pm from Monday to Saturday.

 e.g.(MH 12 AB 3168)

-Premium estimate is based on the assumption that there has been no break-in and claim made in any of the previous policies.
+The above mentioned premium is exclusive of taxes and is an estimate based on the assumption that there has been no break-in and claim made in any of the previous policies.

 the same TP rates*